 Get and install the "no-enforcement" license

 This license is standard on all new installations of Splunk Enterprise.
 If you want to use this license type after an upgrade, you must get and install it on your Splunk Enterprise instance separately.
-Your instance must run Splunk Enterprise 6.5.0 or later.
-If you have a distributed deployment, the Splunk Enterprise instance that acts as your license master must run 6.5.0 or later.
+Your instance must run Splunk Enterprise 6.5.0 or higher.
+If you have a distributed deployment, the Splunk Enterprise instance that acts as your license master must run 6.5.0 or higher.
 You do not need to upgrade the rest of your deployment to 6.5.0 for a no-enforcement license to work.
-You must have a contract in good standing with Splunk to take advantage of this new license type.
+You must have a contract in good standing with Splunk to take advantage of this license type.